About the event

 As part of an afternoon exploring public health disparities affecting Indigenous communities in Australia and how the arts are being leveraged to address these challenges, this special fireside conversation will spotlight four emerging leaders from the National Youth Advocacy Corps whose projects sit at the intersection of arts, health equity, and human rights.
 Moderated by Tim’m West, Executive Director of the LGBTQ+ Institute and founder of NYAC, the 30–40 minute discussion reflects the Institute’s commitment to cultivating the next generation of justice-minded public health leaders.

-In dialogue with the broader mission of the National Center for Civil and Human Rights to create space for intersectional conversations, alongside Rustin Fellows, Camryn Carter (Clark Atlanta University), four NYAC students– Dhurv Aggarwal (Charlotte, NC), Lydia Berry (Atlanta, GA), Yash Kini (Virginia), Alex Cooney (Baltimore, MD,)-- will share how their work connects local and global struggles for health justice—from disparities experienced by Indigenous populations in Australia to inequities faced by marginalized communities closer to home as well as arts & health legislation and community development in Atlanta, led by Performance Hypothesis.
+In dialogue with the broader mission of the National Center for Civil and Human Rights to create space for intersectional conversations, four NYAC fellows– Dhurv Aggarwal (Charlotte, NC), Lydia Berry (Atlanta, GA), Yash Kini (Virginia), and Alex Cooney (Baltimore, MD,)-- will share how their work connects local and global struggles for health justice—from disparities experienced by Indigenous populations in Australia to inequities faced by marginalized communities closer to home as well as arts & health legislation and community development in Atlanta, led by Performance Hypothesis.
 The conversation will celebrate the power of youth leadership, research, creativity, and advocacy to imagine a healthier and more equitable future.

 That same mindset shapes everything he does.
 In Congressional Debate, he competes nationally, exploring how policy influences access to healthcare and education, especially in areas like medical diagnostics and brain health.
 He has also pursued neuroscience and computer science through research in brain-inspired learning systems, studying how biological principles can inform artificial intelligence.
 Through these experiences, he sees learning as something dynamic and interconnected.